 - A search for infectious causes for a hypermetabolic state may be appropriate

 - Follow urine color and institute therapy to prevent myoglobin precipitation in renal tubules and acute renal failure.
 CK levels above 10,000 IU/L are a presumptive sign of rhabdomyolysis and myoglobinuria.

 - Alkalinize urine with sodium bicarbonate, use diuretics to maintain urine output >2ml/kg/hr.

 - Follow urine and serum pH values, serum electrolytes, and creatinine.

 - Watch for MH relapse by continuously evaluating the patient for at least 24 hours following cessation of signs of MH.
 25% of MH events relapse and relapses can be fatal.
 Treat immediately if relapse occurs.
 Signs of MH relapse include:

 - Increasing muscular rigidity in the absence of shivering

 - Inappropriate temperature rise

 - Give dantrolene, 1mg/kg IV q 4-6h or 0.25mg/kg/hr by infusion and continue for at least 24 hours and sometimes longer as clinically indicated.
+Many MH Experts think that continued therapy should be by intermittent bolus, instead of continuous infusion, so that risk of continuous IV extravasation of the drug (and its possible attendant tissue necrosis) would be prevented.
 Dantrolene can be stopped, or the interval between doses increased to q8 or q12h if all of the following criteria are met: